w3c/wai-curricula/content/designer/interaction-and-feedback.md

 Optional ideas to support assessment:

-* Practice &mdash; Present students with a user interface that can be interacted only with the mouse and ask them to define keyboard interaction patterns.
+* Practical &mdash; Present students with a user interface that can be interacted only with the mouse and ask them to define keyboard interaction patterns.
 Assess how students understand the need for alternatives to mouse input and how they use standard keyboard interactions wherever possible.

 {% include excol.html type="end" %}